Topological energy pumping in a quasi-periodically driven four-level system: Introduction

 In recent years, the dynamics of aperiodically driven systems have received increasing attention~\cite{VerdenyPuigMintert16,PhysRevX.7.031034,Nag21,Long22,kundu2024statistical,PhysRevLett.126.040601,Zhao22,Guanghui23,Tiwari25,anisur2025quasi,dutta2025prethermalization,ghosh2025heating}.
-In particular, quasi-periodic driving protocols have been employed to realize novel non-equilbrium phases of matter such as Floquet time spirals~\cite{Hongzheng19}, time quasicrystals~\cite{dumitrescu2018logarithmically,he2025experimental}, and time rondeau crystals~\cite{zhao2023temporal,kumar2024stable,moon2024experimental,ma2025stable}.
-Intriguingly, the dynamics of a $d-$dimensional quantum system driven by a quasi-periodic drive composed of $D$- incommensurate tones can be mapped to a $d+D$-dimensional model in a composite synthetic space ~\cite{Crowley19,Zihao21,Peng18,Psaroudaki23,Nathan22,Lantagne24,Zihao24,long2022coupled,Long22,korber2020interacting}.
+These investigations have led to the discovery of novel non-equilibrium phases of matter such as Floquet time spirals~\cite{Hongzheng19} and time quasicrystals~\cite{dumitrescu2018logarithmically,he2025experimental} in quasi-periodically driven systems, and time rondeau crystals in many-body systems subjected to random multipolar driving~\cite{zhao2023temporal,kumar2024stable,moon2024experimental,ma2025stable}.
+Intriguingly, the dynamics of a $d-$dimensional quantum system driven by a continuous quasi-periodic drive composed of $D$- incommensurate tones can be mapped to a $d+D$-dimensional model in a composite synthetic space ~\cite{Crowley19,Zihao21,Peng18,Psaroudaki23,Nathan22,Lantagne24,Zihao24,long2022coupled,Long22,korber2020interacting}.
 Consequently, a two-tone driven two-level system (qubit) can be employed to realize the half-BHZ model representing some variant of quantum anomalous Hall insulator~\cite{Martin17,boyers2020exploring,crowley2020half,sridhar2024quantized,vuina2023giant}; in this case, the topological (trivial) phase is characterized by quantized (non-quantized) energy pumping between the drives.
-Importantly, in this context, Majorana multiplexing, time reflection and refraction, frequency conversion, and quasi-Floquet prethermalization are also studied extensively \cite{Guanghui23,Martin17,Lantagne24,Zihao21,Zihao24,Crowley19,sridhar2024quantized,Psaroudaki23,Long23,Park23,Nathan22}.
+Importantly, in this context, Majorana multiplexing, time reflection and refraction, frequency conversion, and quasi-Floquet prethermalization are also studied extensively \cite{Guanghui23,Martin17,Lantagne24,Zihao21,Zihao24,Crowley19,sridhar2024quantized,Psaroudaki23,Long23,Park23,Nathan22,schmid2025self}.
 Given the above background and employing the Boltzmann transport formalism \cite{ashcroft1976solid,giuliani2008quantum}, we proceed to investigate the dynamics of a quasi-periodically driven system that can realize the temporal analog of the QSHI and HOTI phases.
 In particular, we seek answers for the following unaddressed questions: (a) What is the nature of energy pumping between the drives for the temporal QSHI model?, (b) How is the energy dynamics modified in the presence of a HOT mass term?, and (c) What is the connection between the bulk topological invariant and energy pumping?